 …

 If management frame protection is negotiated, the IGTK and IGTK packet number are sent from the Authenticator to the Supplicant just as in the AS case.
 If beacon protection is enabled, the BIGTK and BIPN are sent from the Authenticator to the Supplicant just as in the AS case.
+If WUR frame protection is negotiated, the WIGTK and WIPN are sent from the Authenticator to the Supplicant just as in the AS case.
 See Figure 4-32 (Establishing pairwise and group keys) and Figure 4-33 (Delivery of subsequent group keys).

 TGba Editor: in P802.11ba draft, add the following instruction and Figure 4-32, after replacing “IGTK and BIGTK” with “IGTK, BIGTK, and WIGTK”, replacing “IGTK, BIGTK” with “IGTK, BIGTK, WIGTK”, and replacing “and BIGTK” with “BIGTK, and WIGTK” in the figure to the following effects: